Ubuntu Pro - FAQ

 Yes, the Ubuntu LTS and interim release support still work exactly the same with the same set of promises, bug fixes – and crucially, the same scope of security updates for both ‘Main’ and ‘Universe’ packages.

 Ubuntu Pro is free for personal use.
-It offers the full suite of Ubuntu Pro capabilities for you – and any business you own – on up to 5 machines.
+It offers the full suite of Ubuntu Pro capabilities for you – and any business you own – on up to 5 physical machines with unlimited VMs and/or containers you can run on top.

 The extraordinary range of security updates in Ubuntu Pro is funded by large-scale, commercial users.
 Their subscriptions to Ubuntu Pro enable us to offer this service free of charge to personal users who might have their own, or family, or small business needs which we are glad to support as part of our mission and social impact.
 There are discount programs for specific use-cases, such as research, education, and academia.